sony/nnabla-examples/diffusion-models/README.md

 Running inference with above pretrained models on a single nvidia A100 GPU takes about 1 min for cifar10, 3 min for Imagenet 64x64, and 30 min for CelebA-HQ, respectively.
 You can also specify the sampling interval for generation by `--sampling-interval (or -s) x`.
 In this case, only T / x sampling steps are performed and inference time will be x times faster.

-We also support DDIM samplers that enabls deterministic sampling.
+We also support DDIM sampler that enabls deterministic sampling.
 If you would like to use it, try `--ddim` option.
 For more details about DDIM, please see the [original paper](http://proceedings.mlr.press/v139/nichol21a/nichol21a.pdf).

 ## Download data for training